DigitalPublishingToolkit/TOD15-Online-Courtship/md/02_Cocks_Pre-History.md

 Library.

 McLaren, Angus.
-The *Trials of Masculinity: Policing Sexual Boundaries 1870-1930*, Chicago, University of Chicago Press, 1997.
+The *Trials of Masculinity: Policing Sexual Boundaries 1870-1930*, Chicago: University of Chicago Press, 1997.

-O’Hara, Diana, Courtship and Constraint: Rethinking the Making of Marriage in Tudor England, Manchester, Manchester University Press, 2000.
+O’Hara, Diana, *Courtship and Constraint: Rethinking the Making of Marriage in Tudor England*, Manchester: Manchester University Press, 2000.

-Quilter, Harry. (ed.)
-Is Marriage a Failure?, London, Swan Sonnenschein, 1888,
+Quilter, Harry (ed.) *Is Marriage a Failure?*, London: Swan Sonnenschein & Co., 1888.

-Stone, Lawrence.
-The Family, Sex and Marriage in England 1500-1800, London, 1977.
+Stone, Lawrence. *The Family, Sex and Marriage in England 1500-1800*, London: Weidenfeld & Nicolson, 1977.

 (The Alleged Matrimonial Frauds), *(London) Times*, 3 December 1895, p.
 12; ‘Police’, Times, 1 January 1896, p.
 14; Times,3, 18, 24 December 1895, 12; 8, 29, January; 29 February; 2 March 1896.

-(The Answer to the Marriage Muddle), Sunday Pictorial, 18 April 1948, p.
+(The Answer to the Marriage Muddle), *Sunday Pictorial*, 18 April 1948, p.
 4.

 (Who Will Marry Phyllis Monkman, A Chance for Single Men), *Pearson’s Weekly*, 8 July 1916, p.
 67.

-Wrigley, E. A., and R. S. Schofield.
-The Population 1541-1871, London, Edward Arnold, 1981.
+Wrigley, E. A., and R. S. Schofield. *The Population* 1541-1871, London:
+Edward Arnold, 1981.